Christian Obrist

-Christian Obrist (born 20 November 1980 in Brixen) is an Italian middle distance runner, who specializes in the 1500 m.
+Christian Obrist (born 20 November 1980 in Brixen) is an Italian middle distance runner, who specializes in the 1500-metre run.

 Biography

-Obrist finished seventh in the 1500 m final at both the 2002 European Athletics Championships in Munich and the 2006 European Athletics Championships in Gothenburg.
+Obrist finished seventh in the 1500 metres final at both the 2002 European Athletics Championships in Munich and the 2006 European Athletics Championships in Gothenburg.
 He was also a semi-finalist at the 2003 World Championships in Athletics.

 His personal best time is 3:35.32 minutes, achieved in September 2007 in Rieti.
 He first represented the sports club SSV Brixen, than C.S.
 Carabinieri.